This post was originally published in 2023 and updated in 2025.

 - Lay flat to dry

-Option 2: Machine Washing
+Machine Washing Instructions

 - Use a mild detergent

-- Machine wash in cold
+- Machine wash in cool water

 - Lay flat to dry